BA, PGCE, MA, SFHEA

 This course produces adaptable and innovative designers with a sought-after professional skill set, an achievement that's recognised by our accreditation with ScreenSkills, the industry-led skills body for the screen industries.

 In addition to training students in costume and stage design, our ‘on-set skills’ strand teaches our students how to work in the costume management and supervision departments of film and TV production companies.
-Other PDFC students go on to become scenic artists, prop and puppet makers, to work as designers in site-specific and outdoor performance, or to become designers and producers in the events and exhibitions industry.
+Other DCP students go on to become scenic artists, prop and puppet makers, to work as designers in site-specific and outdoor performance, or to become designers and producers in the events and exhibitions industry.

-Unlike many other courses, on PDFC we do it for real.
 Our students learn the role of the costume and performance designer for grad films and for outdoor performances.
 They often see their designs evolve from their initial sketchbook ideas to pitches and collaboration and into full production.
 Every year, our Level 6 students see some of their set designs fully realised for live AUB Productions and their costume designs made and tailored by students on our partner course BA (Hons) Costume.

-PDFC is a design-led course that puts the costumed, performing body at the centre of your creative practice.
+BA (Hons) Design for Costume and Performance is a design-led course that puts the costumed, performing body at the centre of your creative practice.
 The course offers hands-on training in historical, contemporary and experimental costume and performance design.

 During your studies, you’ll also work closely alongside students from the BA (Hons) Costume, Film Production, Make-up for Media and Performance and Acting courses on live theatre productions, student films, outdoor festival events and installations.